How an Ecwid Entrepreneur Turned her Knack for Creating Jewelry into a Thriving Business

 I saw Ecwid and I said to myself, this is perfect.
 Ecwid was definitely the best looking and easiest to set up for what we were going for, she added.

-Traci didn’t have a website, so she used Ecwid’s Starter Site to get up and running.
+Traci didn’t have a website, so she used Ecwid’s Instant Site to get up and running.
 She quickly created a beautiful online store, despite the fact that she didn’t have a domain or any coding experience.

 It wasn’t difficult at all.
 We didn’t have to build anything — we just added some text and pictures.